LachlanSmith1/Studioruum/README.md

 	* Eg. MySQL / JavaFX

 * Plan Implementation
-	* Figure Out Roughly What Needs Doing and Save This Stuff Into the Miscellaneous Folder as firstname_planning
+	* Figure Out Roughly What You Need to Do Save Notes Into the Miscellaneous Folder
 	* Look in the Implementation Folder For Assigned Areas

 * Other Tasks